hi-rustin/cargo/src/doc/src/reference/build-scripts.md

 any modifications.

-If the build script inherently does not need to re-run under any circumstance, then emitting `cargo:rerun-if-changed=build.rs` is a simple way to prevent it from being re-run (otherwise, the default if no `rerun-if` instructions are emitted is to scan the entire package directory for changes).
+If the build script inherently does not need to re-run under any circumstance, then emitting `cargo::rerun-if-changed=build.rs` is a simple way to prevent it from being re-run (otherwise, the default if no `rerun-if` instructions are emitted is to scan the entire package directory for changes).
 Cargo automatically handles whether or not the script itself needs to be recompiled,